-Most women have few signs of primary ovarian insufficiency, but your doctor may suspect the condition if you have irregular periods or are having trouble conceiving.
+Most women have few signs of primary ovarian insufficiency, but your health care provider may suspect the condition if you have irregular periods or are having trouble conceiving.
 Diagnosis usually involves a physical exam, including a pelvic exam.
-Your doctor might ask questions about your menstrual cycle, exposure to toxins, such as chemotherapy or radiation therapy, and previous ovarian surgery.
+Your provider might ask questions about your menstrual cycle, exposure to toxins, such as chemotherapy or radiation therapy, and previous ovarian surgery.

-Your doctor might recommend one or more tests to check for:
+Your provider might recommend one or more tests to check for:

 - Pregnancy.
 A pregnancy test checks for an unexpected pregnancy if you're of childbearing age and missed a period.

-- Certain genes or genetic defects.
-You may have a karyotype test to look for abnormalities in your chromosomes.
+- Chromosome changes or certain genes.
+You may have a blood test called a karyotype analysis to look for unusual changes in your chromosomes.
 Your doctor may also check to see if you have a gene associated with fragile X syndrome called FMR1.

 Treatment for primary ovarian insufficiency usually focuses on the problems that arise from estrogen deficiency.
-Your doctor might recommend:
+Your health care provider might recommend:

 Estrogen therapy.
 Estrogen therapy can help prevent osteoporosis as well as relieve hot flashes and other symptoms of estrogen deficiency.
-Your doctor typically prescribes estrogen with the hormone progesterone, especially if you still have your uterus.
+Your provider may prescribe estrogen with the hormone progesterone, especially if you still have your uterus.
 Adding progesterone protects the lining of your uterus (endometrium) from precancerous changes that may be caused by taking estrogen alone.